plone/volto/docs/source/recipes/how-to-use-color-picker-widget.md

 ]
 ```

-## Using basic definitions
+### Basic color definition

 The basic color definition is the one that saves a string label as the widget value.
 You can use it on your own code by reading it from the resultant data and use it according your designed solution.

-In the case of using it along with the StyleWrapper, the value will be injected as a class name of the form:
+When combined with the `StyleWrapper`, the value will be injected as a class name of the form `has--PROPERTY_NAME--PROPERTY_VALUE`:

 ```html
 <div class="has--backgroundColor--ee22ee">